ciforios/ciforios.github.io/_posts/2015-05-08-Code-Signing.markdown

 *com*.*domainname*.*applicationname*

-> Note: Developing for the Apple Watch forces you to create 2 supplementary App IDs for the WatchKit App and the WatchKit Extension in addition to your "normal" iOS App ID
+> Note: Developing for the Apple Watch forces you to create 2 supplementary App IDs for the WatchKit App and the WatchKit Extension in addition to your "normal" iOS App ID.
+These additional App IDs are contructed after the following scheme:
+>
+> WatchKit App: *com*.*domainname*.*applicationname*.*watchkitapp*
+>
+> WatchKit Extension: *com*.*domainname*.*applicationname*.*watchkitapp*.*watchkitextension*

 ![image](/img/app-ids.png)